Cameron D. Neil

 Cam articled with Feltmate Delibato Heagle LLP and joined the firm as an associate following his call to the bar in 2004.
 He practices exclusively in the area of civil litigation.

 Cam has extensive equipment leasing and debt collection experience.
-He acts as counsel for a number of equipment leasing companies in such matters as debt collection, asset recovery, fraud claims, bankruptcy proceedings and priority disputes.
+He has acted as counsel for a number of equipment leasing companies in such matters as debt collection, asset recovery, fraud claims, bankruptcy proceedings and priority disputes.

 In addition to such disputes, Cam handles a variety of civil litigation matters that includes construction disputes (residential and commercial), including construction liens and breach of trust cases, estate litigation, commercial litigation and breach of contract cases, oppression remedy cases, shareholder and partnership disputes, general debtor-creditor litigation, torts, and commercial landlord and tenant disputes.